Cotbert2/qr-code-android-app/README.md

 I used to don't share my code at all, now I wanna create a collection with old projects and share them with the community as a way to show my progress and how I've evolved as a developer.

-The app is built using Java and Android Studio.
+The app is built using Kotlin and Android Studio.
 The app is not published on the Google Play Store, but you can clone the repository and build the app yourself.